Revelation Chapter 11

-The “forty and two months” show that Jerusalem will be under Gentile control for three and one half years, probably the last half of the seven year Tribulation period, where the period of the Great Tribulation is seen as the Seventieth Week, or seven year period, in God's postexilic program for Israel.
+The “forty and two months” show that Jerusalem will be under Gentile control for three and one half years, probably the first half of the seven year Tribulation period, where the period of the Great Tribulation is seen as the last half of the seven year Tribulation period, in God’s postexilic program for Israel.

 Revelation 11:1 “And there was given me a reed like unto a rod: and the angel stood, saying, Rise, and measure the temple of God, and the altar, and them that worship therein.”

 “Unto a rod”: This was a hollow, bamboo-like cane plant that grew in the Jordan Valley.
 Because if its light weight and rigidity, it was commonly used as a measuring rod (compare Ezek.
 40:3, 5).
 Measuring the temple signified God’s ownership of it (compare 21:15; Zech.
 2:1-5).

 This angel is telling John to take a measurement of the temple and the people.
 We read (in Ezekiel 40:5), that this reed is nine feet long (six cubits).
 This seems to be a similar message in Ezekiel to the one here in Revelation.

 “The temple of God”: Refers to the Holy of Holies and the Holy Place, not the entire temple complex (compare verse 2).
 A rebuilt temple will exist during the time of the Tribulation (Dan.
 9:27; 12:11; Matt.
 24:15; 2 Thess.
 2:4).

 This statement about the “temple … and them that worship therein.” is speaking of the true believers who collectively make up the temple (body of Christ).